MetalBlockchain/metal-docs/docs/quickstart/multisig-utxos-with-metaljs.md

 Only those UTXOs will be included whose output ID is `7` representing `SECPTransferOutput`.
 These outputs are used for transferring assets.
-Also, we are only including outputs containing `AVAX` assets.
+Also, we are only including outputs containing `METAL` assets.
 These conditions are checked in the following line -

 ```javascript